 Teacher candidates planning to student teach must complete the SCDOE Application for Educator License by a deadline set by the SCDOE.
 The change demonstrates that the application's due date is set by SCDOE not FMU.

-J. MODIFY from page 152 of the current course catalog the following:
+J. MODIFY from page 152 of the current course catalog the following: FROM:

-1. Successful completion of the FMU Teacher Candidate Work Sample, ADEPT and other LiveText assignments required for student teaching.

-1. Successful completion of the FMU Student Learning Objective (SLO) project, ADEPT and other LiveText assignments required for student teaching.
+COMPLETION OF STUDENT TEACHING AND LICENSURE (CHECKPOINT III) 1.
+Successful completion of the FMU Teacher Candidate Work Sample, ADEPT and other LiveText assignments required for student teaching.
+TO: COMPLETION OF STUDENT TEACHING AND LICENSURE (CHECKPOINT III) 1.
+Successful completion of the FMU Student Learning Objective (SLO) project, ADEPT and other LiveText assignments required for student teaching.
 Rationale for J:

 The SLO project has replaced the FMU Teacher Candidate Work Sample in student teaching to reflect the requirement of an SLO evaluation conducted in PK-12 public schools.

-K. MODIFY from page 152 of the current course catalog the following:
+K. MODIFY from page 152 of the current course catalog the following: FROM:

-2. Positive evaluations by School of Education supervisors.

-2. Positive evaluations and recommendations by School of Education supervisors and public school personnel.
+COMPLETION OF STUDENT TEACHING AND LICENSURE (CHECKPOINT III) 2.
+Positive evaluations by School of Education supervisors.
+TO: COMPLETION OF STUDENT TEACHING AND LICENSURE (CHECKPOINT III) 2.
+Positive evaluations and recommendations by School of Education supervisors and public school personnel.
 Rationale for K:

 The change reflects that both evaluations are conducted by School of Education supervisors and by public school personnel, such as cooperating teachers.
 Additionally, both supervisors and cooperating teachers complete recommendations at the conclusion of the student teaching semester.

-L. MODIFY from page 152 of the current course catalog the following:
+L. MODIFY from page 152 of the current course catalog the following: FROM:

-4. Completion of appropriate paperwork for South Carolina licensure and School of Education empletion.

-4. Completion of appropriate paperwork for South Carolina licensure and School of Education.
+COMPLETION OF STUDENT TEACHING AND LICENSURE (CHECKPOINT III) 4.
+Completion of appropriate paperwork for South Carolina licensure and School of Education completion.
+TO: COMPLETION OF STUDENT TEACHING AND LICENSURE (CHECKPOINT III) 4.
+Completion of appropriate paperwork for South Carolina licensure and School of Education.
 Rationale for L:

 The change reflects a removal of a word that is not needed and that makes the sentence awkward.

-M. DELETE from page 152 of the current course catalog the following:
+M. DELETE from page 152 of the current course catalog the following: FROM:

-5. Positive recommendations from public school personnel.
+COMPLETION OF STUDENT TEACHING AND LICENSURE (CHECKPOINT III) 5.
+Positive recommendations from public school personnel.
 Rationale for M:

 As the modification of #2 on page 152 adds the recommendation of public school personnel, this becomes redundant.

-2. Proposal from the Department of Fine Arts: Theatre Program

-A. ADD, on APPROX. page 99 of the current catalog, under PERFORMING ARTS

-A major in Performing Arts requires that a student pursue a B.S. or a B.A. with one of five tracks (Music Industry Business, Music Industry Performance, Music Industry Technology, Theatre Design/Technology, Theatre Performance).
+2. Proposal from the Department of Fine Arts: Theatre Program A. ADD, on APPROX. page 99 of the current catalog, under PERFORMING ARTS MAJOR A major in Performing Arts requires that a student pursue a B.S. or a B.A. with one of five tracks (Music Industry Business, Music Industry Performance, Music Industry Technology, Theatre Design/Technology, Theatre Performance).
 A B.A. is recommended for students in a Performance Track.
 A B.S. is recommended for students in a Technology Track.
 Students in the two theatre tracks (Theatre Design/Technology, Theatre Performance) receive an education equivalent to a B.A. or B.S. in theatre.
+Rationale for A:

 This language clarifies the content of our degree to satisfy requirement for our accreditation with NAST.

-B. ADD, on APPROX. page 103 of the current catalog, under THEATRE COURSES (THEA)

-204 Principles of Design (3) Introduces students to the elements and principles of design as tools for creating a visual language and applying them to production design.
+B. ADD, on APPROX. page 103 of the current catalog, under THEATRE COURSES (THEA) 204 Principles of Design (3) Introduces students to the elements and principles of design as tools for creating a visual language and applying them to production design.
 Elements of design to be covered include line, mass and proportion, color, value, texture, space, and composition.
 Assignments will include smaller and larger scale projects related to the basic design elements and artistic techniques, culminating in a final production design.
 Script analysis as it relates to the design process will be explored.
 Projects will be critiqued by faculty and peers.
 Students will experience giving and receiving thoughtful and constructive criticism.
 Rationale for B: